microsoft/PythonProgrammingPuzzles/puzzles/README.md

     RSA-2048 has 617 decimal digits (2,048 bits).
 It is the largest of the RSA numbers and carried the largest cash prize for its factorization, $200,000.
 The RSA-2048 may not be factorizable for many years to come, unless considerable advances are made in integer factorization or computational power in the near future.
-(3 instances)
+(5 instances)

     ```python
     def sat(i: int, n=241864633):
+        return 1 < i < n and n % i == 0

+    def sol(n=241864633):
         """Find a non-trivial factor of integer n"""
-        return 1 < i < n and n % i == 0
     ```
     <details><summary>1 hand-written solution </summary>